eSentire-Labs/LLM-Gateway/tutorials/sagemaker/README.md

 <img src="./imgs/setup-sagemaker-domain.png"  width="500"/>

 2. Select a model from Sagemaker Studio Jumpstart.

+	:star: To follow along this tutorial with no issues, make sure to select the "Llama-2-7b-chat" model by Meta.

+	If you select a different model, you may need to modify both the frontend and backend code to pass the correct parameters and to parse the response accordingly.

 <img src="./imgs/sagemaker-studio-jumpstart.png"  width="500"/>